mehmandarov/myZumo/README.md

 ## How it works
 ### Prototype 1
 #### Description
 Getting started with Zumo robots, using [Johnny-Five](https://github.com/rwaldron/johnny-five).
 Basic movements and LEDs.
 Commands are read from a file in the same directory.
-When the text file, messages.txt, is overwritten or saved it triggers the script to parse and run the command in the file.
+When the text file ```messages.txt``` is overwritten or saved, it triggers the script to parse and run the command in the file.

 #### Installation
 1. Follow the installation instructions above.